u-boot/u-boot/doc/driver-model/design.rst

 The demo class is pretty simple, but not trivial.
 The intention is that it can be used for testing, so it will implement all driver model features and provide good code coverage of them.
-It does have multiple drivers, it handles parameter data and platdata (data which tells the driver how to operate on a particular platform) and it uses private driver data.
+It does have multiple drivers, it handles parameter data and plat (data which tells the driver how to operate on a particular platform) and it uses private driver data.

 To try it, see the example session below::